Certified Africa| Travel Africa Simplified

 Yes!
 Ghana permits dual citizenship.
 You can keep your American, Canadian, British, or other nationality while obtaining Ghanaian citizenship.
 Ghana's dual citizenship law allows you to hold multiple passports.

-Can I apply for Ghana citizenship if I'm not of Ghanaian descent?
+Can I apply for Ghana citizenship if I'm not part of the historic diaspora?

-This February 2026 application window is specifically for historic diasporans with Ghanaian descent.
-If you don't have Ghanaian ancestry, you may be eligible for citizenship through other pathways:
+This February 2026 application window is specifically for historic diasporans (African diaspora members).
+If you're not part of the historic diaspora, you may be eligible for citizenship through other pathways:

 • Marriage to a Ghanaian citizen (after 5 years of marriage)